Yoso10/Ball-Juggle/README.md

 Which one of you and your friends is a better juggler??
 Test it!

-Try out our interactive 3D Juggling Tracker:  program utilizing OpenCV, dynamic floor mapping, and multi-camera analysis to detect and count juggling throws in real-time.

-Try out our interactive 3D Juggling Tracker Program: A real-time computer-vision system that automatically detects, tracks, and counts soccer-ball juggles ("V-Flip") from a live **dual-camera** feed.
+Try out our interactive 3D Juggling Tracker Program: A real-time computer-vision system that automatically detects, tracks, and counts soccer-ball juggles ("V-Flip") from a live dual-camera feed.
 The system
 gives immediate on-screen feedback, detects drops to the floor, and supports two-player gameplay — all built entirely on **classical image-processing** techniques (no deep learning at runtime, no GPU required).

 > Course: *Introduction to Image Processing* — CV course final project

-> Team: Yosef Shalev · Eylon Oren · Itamar Bahat · Bar Megidish
+>Team: Yosef Shalev · Eylon Oren · Itamar Bahat · Bar Megidish

 ---